Listen to an audio version of this post:

 CIPA requires schools or libraries eligible to receive discounts through the E-rate program to adopt and implement an internet safety policy.
 Most educational institutions in this category simplify their compliance by purchasing and using a web filter from a reputable company.

-What are CIPA guidelines for filtering?
+CIPA guidelines for content filtering

 Under CIPA, public schools are required to follow guidelines to prevent minors from viewing harmful content online.
 This responsibility includes blocking or filtering access to inappropriate content.
 Content deemed inappropriate in CIPA guidelines are obscenity, child pornography and content harmful to minors.
 This also includes content that is violent, sexual or lacking in educational value.